Sometimes the decision to part with a pet can be simple frustration with

 place with a new family you will not be able to reclaim it.
 If your

-pet is still in our system you do have options for reclaim.
-No animal
+pet is still in our system you do have options for reclaim, dependant on our

 is released from Displaced Pets Rescue without being spayed or neutered.
 If

 you choose to reclaim your pet you will be responsible for the expenses we